-Group therapy: Our inpatient treatment programs are group-focused, with a variety of groups being held daily.
+Group therapy: Our inpatient treatment is group-focused, with a variety of groups being held daily.
 Some of the major topics that are covered in these groups include effective communication skills, conflict resolution, anger management, appropriate assertive behavior skills, and medication management.
-On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+On our geriatric unit, additional groups and activities are held in order to assist in reality orientation.

 Family therapy: At Red River, we see each disorder as family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
 We believe that if the family is not involved, then the changes that are made during the treatment process will not be carried over into the home environment, placing the patient at risk of falling back into old patterns.
 We encourage family sessions to occur on a regular basis in all units and can be done via phone if necessary.
 On our child and adolescent unit, at least one family session is required prior to the patient’s discharge.

 Individual therapy: Individual sessions occur on an as-needed basis for all units except our military unit where patients have a minimum of one individual therapy session each week.

 Recreational therapy occurs at least once per day and includes activities like yoga and physical therapy.